-In early 2005 I was at the big vintage guitar show in Dallas Texas admiring a few guitar amps built from old tube radios from the ‘30s and ‘40s.
+Early in 2005 I was at a vintage guitar show in Dallas Texas admiring a few guitar amps built from old tube console radios from the ‘30s and ‘40s.
 That’s when the idea came to me, I should build myself a battery operated guitar amp from an early ‘60s transistor pocket radio.
 Great idea, right?
 The beauty of the idea was in the simplicity of the build.
-The amp, power source, and speaker are already there.
-Just bypass the radio and attach a 1/4″ jack to the existing amp circuit.
-The problem was, I had a very hard time finding old transistor radios.
+The amp, battery, and speaker are already there.
+The problem was, I had a very hard time finding old transistor radios that worked.
 Whether they worked or not, they were all ridiculously expensive.
 While searching through various pawn shops and junk stores I kept coming across old vintage toasters.
-I was at a thrift shop when the thought popped into my head; I can turn one of these toasters into an amp!
+I was at a thrift shop in Portland Oregon when the thought popped into my head; I can turn one of these old toasters into an amp!
 The idea was perfect.
 Not only were toasters solid enough to work with but they could also provide excellent sonic qualities.

-We’ll soon build Hottie Amp® #450.
-We mostly find unusable or broken toasters from the 1930s through the 1960s – the golden days of American manufacturing.
-We buy toasters from pawnshops, antique shops, thrift stores, and sometimes eBay.
-We pick them up in various conditions.
-Obviously, broken ones are less expensive.
-Some have never toasted a slice of bread.
-Other toasters look as if they’d burned a house down, and probably the only thing left intact after the firemen drove away!
+Over the last decade we’ve built and sold over 500 Hottie Amps® from toasters, toaster ovens, broilers, pizza ovens, waffle irons, bonnet hair dryers, and even an old Tonka Winnebago (custom build).
+We mostly used toasters from the 1930s through the 1960s – the golden days of American manufacturing.
+We bought toasters from pawnshops, antique shops, thrift stores, and sometimes eBay.
+We’d pick them up in various conditions.
+Obviously, the broken ones were less expensive.
+Some had never toasted a slice of bread while others looked as if they’d burned a house down.
 Personally, I like the fried ones better.
 It seems that the aesthetic qualities of the toasters from the mid 20th century took design elements from wartime manufacturing, art deco styling, the auto industry, and the space age craze.
 I wouldn’t be surprised if some of the toasters we’ve worked on were made from recycled WWII surplus aircraft.
 General Electric, Sunbeam, and Hamilton Beach are just a few of the companies that designed these iconic American toasters.
-Every part of the toaster that we don’t use is recycled or sent to toaster collectors.
+Every part of the toaster that we didn’t use was recycled or sent to toaster collectors.

-Not all toasters can be made into Hottie Amps®.
+Not all toasters could be made into Hottie Amps®.
 Modern toasters, for example, don’t utilize a strong enough metal gauge to support a speaker.
-I’m kind of obsessive about using American made products so the newer imported toasters are out of the question.
-Many older toasters simply fall apart when we remove the inner machinery so they can’t be used.
-The toaster must be large enough to house a 6″ speaker.
-We remove most of the toaster machinery, give the shell an industrial wash, and install the amp circuit, the speaker, and a few other parts.
-The amp runs on a 9-volt battery so we cut the cords (so to speak).
-In the beginning it took a few hours to make a Hottie Amp.
-Today the whole process takes around an hour.
-I’ve built waffle iron amps and pizza oven amps.
-I’m waiting for someone to ask me to build a Hottie Amp from a full size oven or a refrigerator with rows of 12″ speakers.
-Shipping might make it expensive, but if someone wants one, our little hot-rod shop is up to the task.
-Painted Hottie Custom Amps® involve much more work.
-I’m involved in every step of the process.
+I’m kind of obsessive about using American made products so the newer imported toasters were out of the question.
+Many older toasters simply fell apart when we removed the inner machinery so they couldn’t be used.
+To become a Hottie Amp® a toaster must be large enough to house a 6″ speaker.
+We removed most of the toaster machinery, gave the shell an industrial wash, and installed the amp circuit, the speaker, and a few other parts.
+Our amps run on a 9-volt battery so we removed the electrical cords.
+In the beginning it took a few hours to make a Hottie Amp®.
+Eventually, the whole process took around an hour.
+Painted Hottie Custom Amps® involved much more work.

-I get many questions via the internet asking: “Cool idea, but how do they sound?”
+I’ve received many notes asking: “Cool idea, but how do they sound?”
 Hottie Amps® sound fantastic.
-I wouldn’t consider making an amp that sounded otherwise.
-We start with a very simple solid state amp circuit that provides classic overdrive and sweet sustain.
+I wouldn’t have considered making an amp that sounded otherwise.
+We started with a very simple solid state amp circuit that provided classic overdrive and sweet sustain (thank you Bruce Zinky).
 Hotties have an input jack and an output jack … that’s it.
 Volume and tone can be adjusted via your guitar’s volume and tone controls.
 Dialing back the volume on your guitar will clean up your sound considerably.
 Dialing back your guitar’s tone knob will warm up your sound providing a fat bluesy tone.
 The 6″ Jensen® “MOD” speaker breaks up nicely and provides enough volume for practice, travel, or home use.
-We also offer a Weber® speaker upgrade for a reasonable price.
+We also offered a Weber® speaker upgrade for a reasonable price.
 Sound from the speaker bounces around inside the toaster and creates a natural reverberation before exiting through the bread slots.
 I’m sort of an audiophile.
 Hottie Amps® have a very organic tone with lots of feedback and natural harmonics.
-Each type of toaster has its own unique sonic qualities.
+Each type of Hottie has its own unique sonic qualities.
 You’d be surprised how loud Hottie Amps® are when played through a speaker cabinet.
 Visit YouTube and search “Hottie Amps” for proof!
 Hottie Amps® will power any 4, 8, or 16ohm cab.
 A fresh 9-volt battery will provide you with hours of power.

-After designing Hottie Pickups® I turned to my longtime friend, Portland Oregon Master Luthier Saul Koll, to collaborate on a line of electric guitars.
+In 2007 turned to my longtime friend, Portland Oregon Master Luthier Saul Koll, to collaborate on a line of electric guitars.
 Saul is well known as one of the finest builders in our industry.
 His knowledge, dedication, and passion are inspiring.
 Saul has been hand building solidbody electric and archtop guitars under the Koll Guitar Company® name since 1990.
 Together, we set out to build the finest American guitars available today.
-Our first model was the Limited Edition Hottie 454®.
+Our first model was the Limited Edition Hottie 454® (no longer available).
 The Hottie 327® and Hottie 429® soon followed.
 Design elements of Hottie Guitars® are heavily inspired by early ’70s muscle cars and the beautiful women of that era.
 Hottie Guitars® are substantial, voluptuous, and built-for-speed.
 The deep dish carved maple tops and rounded upper bouts result in very feminine designs.
 When holding a Hottie Guitar® you’ll notice that the appointments are purposeful and subdued, the nitrocellulose lacquer finish is especially light, and the quality and attention to detail is stunning.
-Each guitar is hand-made by Saul Koll in his personal Portland Oregon workshop.
-Original fittings including pickup rings, backplates and pickguards are crafted in-house.
+Each guitar is hand-made by Saul Koll in his Portland Oregon workshop.
+Original fittings including pickup rings, backplates and pickguards that are crafted in-house.
 The fretwork is impeccable.
-For outsourced components we partner with the best manufacturers in the industry and always choose American made parts when possible: Seymour Duncan®, Switchcraft®, CTS®, Bigsby®, TonePros®, G&G Quality Case®, Dunlop Strings®, etc…
+For outsourced components we partner with the best manufacturers in the industry and always choose American made parts when possible: Seymour Duncan®, Lollar®, Switchcraft®, CTS®, Bigsby®, TonePros®, G&G Quality Case®, Fender Strings®, etc…

 Hottie Guitars® are built for tone, sustain, and maximum resonance.
 We source the finest woods to build one-piece bodies and one-piece necks that are matched, voiced, and balanced to transfer the energy and nuance from your hands to the amplifier.